drrobotk/vectorrobot/README.md

   Make sure you use "" instead of <> for the include, as we're including a local header and not a system header
 * In main add another assert, but this time to make sure our include works:
         `assert(XYZ == 41);`
 * Try building.
 It failed, didn't it?
 That's because we forgot that XYZ is in the namespace "mymathlib."
+So let's fix that:
-So let's $ `assert(mymathlib::XYZ == 41);`
+        `assert(mymathlib::XYZ == 41);`
 * Now build and debug.
 Did it crash?
 Good.
 Change 41 to 42.
 Why did I bother making it fail?
 This is how things are normally done when testing.
 You test the failure case first just to make sure it's failing when you want